-Due to the fact that current IFRSs do not allow the recognition of regulatory assets and liabilities, most of our constituents agree that the statement of profit and loss of regulated entities does not present their activities fairly.
-Recognising RRA revenues 'as allowed or authorised' would remedy that issue.
+Due to the fact, that current IFRS do not allow the recognition of regulatory positions, it is widely agreed within our constituency, that the statement of profit and loss of regulated entities is not presented fairly and in a proper way.
+Therefore, a recognition of the RRA revenues 'as allowed or authorised' seems reasonable.

-A separate presentation of the revenue requirement within the statement of profit or loss allows for interpreting how RRA affect the performance of the entity (e.g. items 'passing-through' multiple periods).
+A separate presentation of the revenue requirement within the statement of profit or loss allows interpreting how RRA affect the performance of the entity (e.g. items which are based on a 'pass-through' idea over multiple periods).

-These effects depend on the useful life of assets and on the compensation schemes or depreciation/amortisation periods set out by the regulatory framework.
-Effects of regulation that have an impact on regulated entities' results often belong to past periods or - sometimes - to future periods.
-Some effects are realised over the long term, other over the short term, but they all result from a strict and binding system set out by law or the regulator.
-A variety of different schemes exists in various regulated systems; therefore, their effects would be most visible if presented as a separate line item in the statement of profit or loss.
+These effects depend on the useful life of assets and on the compensation schemes or amortisation periods set out by the regulatory framework.
+Effects of regulation, that have impact on regulated entities' figures often belong to periods of the past or - sometimes - to future periods.
+Some effects are realised long term, other short term, but all are following a strict and binding system set out by law or the regulator.
+A variety of different schemes exists in various regulated systems; therefore it has to be paid attention to their effects in a separate line item in the statement of profit or loss.